-Most people know that you can face criminal penalties for firing a gun at an occupied car in California —but fewer people are aware that it is also a crime to throw objects at a car or other vehicle on a public road under California Vehicle Code 23110 VC.1
+Most people know that you can face criminal penalties for firing a gun at an occupied car in California —but fewer people are aware that it is also a crime to throw objects at a car or other vehicle on a public road under California Vehicle Code 23110 CVC.1

 And even though California's law against throwing substances at motor vehicles provides for harsher penalties for people who throw destructive items with the intent to cause great bodily injury/harm, the law punishes people who throw anything at a motor vehicle—even objects that aren't particularly dangerous.2